University College London

 - leave with additional learning and experience in neuropsychology.

-The pathway requires trainees to do two pieces of neuropsychology-related coursework and select a neuropsychology placement.
+The pathway requires trainees to do two pieces of neuropsychology-related coursework, select a neuropsychology placement, and attend additional teaching.
 Again, there is a selection procedure for the pathway and only a small number (approximately 6 trainees in each cohort) are able to pursue the pathway.
 Trainees receive more information about the pathway and the selection procedure in the first or second term of the course.

 Clinical Academic Pathway